-The adoption of the Water Services Act has established the legal basis for integration in the sector of water services, and the adoption of the Regulation on service areas (2021) has established the territorial basis for its operational implementation.
+The adoption of the Water Services Act has established the legal basis for integration in the sector of water services, and the adoption of the Regulation on service areas (2023) has established the territorial basis for its operational implementation.
 The Regulation on service areas establishes new service areas, defines their borders, and the takeover company (PWSP).
 It is part of a series of regulations reforming/consolidating the water services sector.
-Although the establishment of the new service areas is taking place at a slightly slower rate than planned (related to procedures on the national level), it is estimated that the process of actual consolidation of the PWSPs will start in 2023.
+Although the establishment of the new service areas is taking place at a slightly slower rate than planned (related to procedures on the national level), it is estimated that the process of actual integration of the PWSPs, which has already started in 2023, will continue more intensively in 2024.

 Figure 2.6.
-New service areas (41 service areas planned, OG 147/21)
+New service areas (41 service areas planned, OG 70/23)